Book short break from £340

 We adored the understatedly named Courtyard.
 The massive kitchen island is the focal point of a high-end kitchen, flowing through the duplex height dining space on to the cosy living area, all 23 metres of which open out through three sets of generous bifolds to the terrace and private garden space and are the heart of this beautiful and convivial property.
 The double-sided wood burner adds charming and cosy vibes.
 Just off the patio there is an outdoor but fully covered Games Room with table tennis, darts, seating and an additional fridge.

 Glaneirw Mansion and The Coach House are surrounded by fifty acres of both pastureland and long-established woodland.
 Look out for the Pedigree Dexter Beef cattle and the rare breed Mangalitsa pigs which live off apples and pears produced in the estate orchard.
 Glaneirw also produces an array of both soft fruit and apples and pears, grown as established stock in the both the orchard and Georgian walled garden.
-An aspirational amateur chef can keep transform food miles into food yards when whipping up a storm at the Rangemaster by making good use of the delicious estate produce.
+An aspirational amateur chef can transform food miles into food yards when whipping up a storm at the Rangemaster by making good use of the delicious estate produce.

 Cardigan Bay’s weathered coastline is home to plenty of honeypot coves, toes in the sand pubs and exhilarating walks, but try Cwmtydu, south of New Quay which is great for surfing and often a quieter spot for dolphin and seal watching.
 Picture postcard pretty Mwnt is better known and well worth the unavoidable steps and sloping walk.